Rodrigo-Frutuoso/Rodrigo-Frutuoso/ReadMe.md

-# 💫 About Me:
+# Hello, I'm Rodrigo Frutuoso 👋

+## 🚀 About Me
-I am currently a young person studying programming and software at the Faculty of Sciences, University of Lisbon.
+🎓 I'm a software and programming student at the Faculty of Sciences, University of Lisbon.
+💻 Passionate about technology, coding, and always looking to improve my skills.
+📚 Open to collaborating on interesting projects and learning from other developers.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rodrigo-frutuoso/)